 This is your IVR at work.

 Traditional Interactive Voice Response made sense in the 1990s.
 It was the best available technology for routing calls without a switchboard operator.
-Today, it's a customer experience disaster that conversational AI solves.
+McKinsey explores why IVR still matters in an AI world—but also how AI is transforming it.
+Today, legacy IVR is a customer experience disaster that conversational AI solves.

 Why Callers Hate IVR (And You Should Too)